Change of measure up to a random time: Details

-Therefore, the behaviour of the process $(\tilde{\rho}_t)$ before time $\sigma$ is of particular interest.
-In this section we will repeatedly make use of the following result, which is an immediate consequence of the proof of Theorem 3.1 in \cite{Song}, cf.~also Th\'eor\`eme 5.12 and Lemme 5.15 of \cite{Jeulin}.
+This requires the knowledge about the behaviour of the process $(\tilde{\rho}_t)$ before time $\sigma$.
+Hence, the following representation result for bounded $(\G_t)$-martingales up to time $\sigma$ is very helpful.
+It is an immediate consequence of Th\'eor\`eme 5.12 and Lemme 5.15 of \cite{Jeulin}, cf.~also Theorem 3.1 in \cite{JSong}.

 \begin{thm} For any bounded $\zeta\in\G_\sigma$ there exists a local $(\p,\F_t)$-martingale $M$ and a bounded $(\F_t)$-predictable process $K$ such that

 Furthermore, if $t\mapsto\E^\p(\zeta|\G_t)$ is continuous almost surely (i.e.~it does not jump at $\sigma$), then $K\equiv0$. \end{thm}